tlpss/workshop-icra-2022-cloth-keypoints/README.md

 - Measure the position of your marker to the robot base frame manually and update the code at line 11 of `robot/robot_script.py`.
 Orientations are not supported so make sure to allign the marker to the base frame of the robot.
 - to manually mark the keypoints (to test the trajectories): `python robot/manual_keypoints.py`
 - to detect the keypoints using the pretrained weights (`model.ckpt`) and exectute the fold: `python robot/detect_keypoints_and_fold.py`

+All images from the evaluation can be found [here](https://drive.google.com/drive/folders/1elHCrpqfmvJ7Hl9XkIkyx2jKimwhHobV?usp=sharing).